kwong44/Archie-support/Privacy-Policy.md

 10. Contact Us

-If you have any questions, please contact us at kywong.design@gmail.com.
+If you have any questions, please contact us at support@speakarchie.app.